 8 Prosperous Plants and Flowers to Bring Prosperity to Your Home for Chinese New Year

 8 Prosperous Plants and Flowers to Bring Prosperity to Your Home

 This Chinese New Year, the year 2022 of the Water Tiger is almost here.
 Many people have already chosen the plants and flowers that will bring good luck to their homes during this auspicious Chinese New Year.
 They believe that these lucky plants and flowers are signs of wealth, health, long life, good luck and career progression.

 Discover the plants and flowers you need to usher in some good fortune as we welcome the roarsome Tiger.

-Chrysanthemum flowers, with their multi-layered petals and brilliant colours, appear especially abundant.
-The ones with bright yellow flowers symbolise longevity, and the ones with darker gold blossoms represent wealth and prosperity, respectively.
+Chrysanthemum flowers, with their multi-layered petals and brilliant colors, appear especially abundant.
+The ones with bright yellow flowers symbolize longevity, and the ones with darker gold blossoms represent wealth and prosperity, respectively.
 Check our our beautiful Fú (Prosperity) Bunch.
 It’s the perfect gift to welcome more Óng’!

 The orchid is another popular and auspicious lucky plant choice during the Chinese New Year.
 These flowers signify fertility, abundance, refinement, luxury, and purity – excellent for your home or to give someone special.

 Catkins, as they’re called in the West, the Pussy Willows are fuzzy blossoms that herald the arrival of Spring.
 When planted in a container, the branches need to be watered twice a week, and if they are in a vase, they need to be watered every day.